 Examination format: Each examination will begin with a series of terms to define in one or two sentences.
 You will have a choice of which terms you choose to define.
-The remainder of the examination will consist of short essay questions that you can answer with a few sentences and problems like the problems that will be assigned as homework.
+The remainder of the examination will consist of short essay questions and problems like the problems that will be assigned as homework.
 The examinations are designed to test your comprehension and understanding of the material, as well as your ability to recall basic dynamic principles.
+You may use a scientific or graphing calculator on the exams.
+Cell phone calculators are not permitted during exams.

-Homework assignments: The homework assignments are designed to accomplish several goals.
+Homework assignments: Homework assignments will be due in class every 1-2 weeks.
+The homework assignments are designed to accomplish several goals.
 The first goal is to give students some experience solving basic dynamic problems using concepts introduced in class.
 A second goal is to make students think about the dynamic processes that occur in certain atmospheric phenomena.
 More challenging problems may require students to combine dynamic principles in order to arrive at the solution to the problem.
 Some problems will be similar to the tasks require of operational meteorologists.
 Other problems will deal with fundamental principles and calculations that are used to develop meteorological models and software.
 Homework assignments are expected to be the work of the student whose name appears on them.
 Copying another student's work is plagiarism and is considered to be academic misconduct.